SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 Starting at the 11th level, as a bonus action, you can spend 2 Ki points to generate a blinding burst of light.
 All creatures within 3 cells of you must roll a CON saving throw or take 3d6 radiant damage, and become blinded until the end of your next turn (half damage on success).

+## Level 17

+* Purity of Light

+Starting at 17th level, you gain the following benefits:
+• All your monk weapon attacks and unarmed attacks now apply Luminous Ki.
+• Your Radiant Strikes now deal 1d6 radiant damage.
+• When you hit a creature affected by Luminous Ki, all conscious allies within 20 feet of that creature restore 2 hit points, with monk receiving twice that amount.

 # Way of Survival